 Hard-boiled eggs are a nice quick-to-grab snack, high in protein and also in yum.
-But it can also be a pain to make them if you’re using fresh eggs.
+But, as any homesteader knows, it can also be a pain to make them if you’re using fresh-from-the-coop eggs.
 How in the world do you get them to peel?

 For Christmas last year, my sons bought me an electric pressure cooker.
 It’s pretty much my BFF in the kitchen…